-Follow this procedure when case management functions are contracted to a CSO.
+Follow this procedure when case management functions are contracted to a Community Service Organisation (CSO).

 For further information see Case contracting-advice.